mlr77/mlr77.github.io/projects/project-1.md

   - Javascript
   - Widgets
   - iBooks Author
-summary: A 380-page iBook co-authored with a former colleague after her school transitioned from PCs to Apple.
+summary: A 380-page iBook co-authored with a former colleague after the language school transitioned from PCs to Apple.
 The school issued MacBook Pros to the teachers and iPads to students.
-We worked on this project for about two months, roughly 4-6 hours daily until completion and used for teaching in a flipped classroom environment.
+We worked on this project for about two months, roughly 4-6 hours daily until completion, and the book was subsequently used for teaching in a flipped classroom environment.
 ---

 <img class="ui medium right floated rounded image" src="../images/proj1_interactive_img.png">*This graphic shows what a typical layout looks like.
 This tool allowed us to change page styles to match certain lessons or keep them consistent throughout the book if needed.*